nhammai/voicepokemon/README.md

 # NLPoké Adventure

-NLPoké Adventure - the most boring Pokémon gamein the world where you can control battles with your own voice!
+NLPoké Adventure - the most boring Pokémon game in the world where you can control battles with your own voice!

 Talk to your Pokémon, show off your skills, guide them through stupid challenges.